oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Creating an SD-JWT

 An SD-JWT, at its core, is a digitally signed document containing digests over the claim values with random salts and other metadata.
-It MUST be digitally signed using the issuer's private key.
+It MUST be digitally signed using the Issuer's private key.

 ```
 SD-JWT-DOC = (METADATA, SD-CLAIMS)